COVID made us all assholes. Will we ever recover?

 Countless think pieces have been written about the nature of friendship post-pandemic.
 Some are cheering the return of casual friendships; others are hoping their social circle stays pared down when everything else returns to normal.
 My personal wish is a bit more abstract, though.
 I want to stop thinking about how frequently my friends wash their hands.
 I want to stop worrying that the Easter brunch hosted by someone from my hometown will be the superspreader event that eventually kills my parents.
 I want to forget that some of my friends were sharing Plandemic memes.
 But I’m not sure I can.
 Global pandemic or not, am I really comfortable sharing finger foods at a Super Bowl party with people who don’t believe in preventative health care?

-When I asked my very nonscientific sample of people how likely they were to be able to move past their friends’ perceived transgressions, the answer was generally, “who knows?”
+When I asked my very nonscientific sample of people how likely they were to be able to move past their friends’ perceived transgressions, the answer was generally “Who knows?”

 “I don’t think it’s something that will sour [our relationship] permanently, but it does create some hesitancy going forward,” one Mother Jones reader told me.

 Only time will tell, I suppose.
 Some relationships may remain on permanent hiatus, while others may recover after the virus is (hopefully) depoliticized.
 Inevitably, someone else will do something irritating or downright offensive, and perhaps the memory of your friends’ armchair public health advise will fade.
-In fact, as the country continues to reopen, we’re in for a return to the rude behaviors of yore: coworkers who steal your clearly labeled leftovers, cousins who bring an uninvited plus-one to weddings, men who manspread on public transit.
+In fact, as the country continues to reopen, we’re in for a return to the rude behaviors of yore: co-workers who steal your clearly labeled leftovers, cousins who bring an uninvited plus-one to weddings, men who manspread on public transit.

 Some people will always be assholes, but hopefully anti-maskers and other COVID jerks will soon be a thing of the past.